Martin County Personal Injury Lawyer

 Defective Medical Equipment and Devices

-The legal team at Goldstein, Schmitt & Associates, PLC is dedicated to helping personal injury victims who have sustained undue harm, injuries or death at the hands of a negligent person, medical professional or manufacturer.
+The legal team at Lauri J. Goldstein & Associates, PLLC is dedicated to helping personal injury victims who have sustained undue harm, injuries or death at the hands of a negligent person, medical professional or manufacturer.
 If you or someone you love has experienced severe complications, adverse side effects, or have been required to undergo multiple surgeries, or if your loved one has died as a result of a defective medical device or equipment, a Stuart personal injury attorney from the firm would like to help.

 A medical device is any instrument, machine, implant, apparatus, or other object which is intended to treat, assist, improve or prevent a disease or medical condition.
 There are thousands of medical devices on the market ranging from hip implants, to pace makers, to breast implants, knee implants, syringes and many more.
 Regardless of what the device is intended to be used for, it is required to adhere to certain regulations that have been set in place by the FDA's Center for Devices and Radiological Health (CDRH).